My Goals

 Committee on Economic and Monetary Affairs (ECON)

-The Committee on Economic and Monetary Affairs (ECON) deals with economic policy, monetary policy, tax and competition policy, free movement of capital and the regulation of banks, insurance companies, stock exchanges, pension funds – in short, the European financial market.
+The Committee on Economic and Monetary Affairs (ECON) deals with economic policy, monetary policy, tax and competition policy, free movement of capital, and the regulation of banks, insurance companies, stock exchanges, and pension funds – in short, the European financial market.
 These are all issues that are particularly important to us Social Democrats.
 After all, they relate to what we see as the fundamental goal of a socially just distribution of wealth.

 Committee on the Internal Market and Consumer Protection (IMCO)